mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 configurable: type `mmgen-walletgen --help` for details.

-Before moving any funds into your MMGen wallet, you should back it up in several places and preferably on several media such as paper, flash memory or a CD-ROM.
+Before moving any funds into your MMGen wallet, you should back it up in several places and preferably on several media such as paper, flash memory or optical disk.
 You’re advised to use a passphrase with your wallet.
 Otherwise, anyone who gains physical access to one of your backups can easily steal your coins.
 Don’t forget your passphrase.
 If you do, the coins in your MMGen wallet are gone forever.

 Since the wallet is a small, humanly readable ASCII file, it can easily be printed out on paper.

-It can also be exported to more compact forms, the seed file and mnemonic (discussed below).
-These formats are short enough to be written out by hand or memorized.
+Another highly recommended way to back up your wallet is to generate a mnemonic or seed file <a href='#a_ms'>as described below </a> and memorize it.
+If you have an average or better memory, you'll find memorizing mnemonics to be surprisingly easy.

-#### <a name='a_ga'>Generate addresses (offline computer):</a>
+#### <a name='a_ga'>Generate addresses (offline computer)</a>

 Now generate ten addresses with your just-created wallet: